Cheshire-Labs/orca/README.md

 ## Scripting

 Scripting is necessary in lab automation for situations involving fine control over the process.

+__If you need help here please reach out.
+Scripting will be simplified with future releases.__

 Scripting is done via event handlers.
 These can either be a function or a class that inherits from the EventHandler base class.

 Functions must take in a string and event context and return None.

 ```py
 def method_in_progress_handler(self, event: str, context: ExecutionContext) -> None: